César Lobi Manzoki

-César Lobi Manzoki (born 12 October 1996) is a professional footballer who currently plays as striker for Hong Kong Premier League club Eastern District.
-Born in Zaire, he plays for the Central African Republic national team.
+César Lobi Manzoki (born 12 October 1996) is a professional footballer who currently plays as striker for Uganda Premier League club Vipers SC.
+Born in Zaire, he played for the Central African Republic national team.

 Club career

 On 28 July 2020, Manzoki joined Vipers SC in the StarTimes Uganda Premier League where he played 46 games and scored 26 goals and provided 13 assists for the club.
-In 2020/21 season, he won the stanbic Uganda Cup Golden boot scoring 7 goals and he also won the league Golden boot with 18 goals in the following season.
-He won the Pilsner player of the month 4 times and was indicated in the uganda premier league team of the season in 2021–22.
-He won 1 Uganda Cup and 1Uganda Premier league with Vipers SC.
+In the 2020–21 season, he won the Stanbic Uganda Cup Golden Boot, scoring 7 goals and he also won the league Golden Boot with 18 goals in the following season.
+He won the Pilsner player of the month 4 times and was included in the Uganda Premier League team of the season in 2021–22.
+He won 1 Uganda Cup and Uganda Premier League with Vipers SC.

 On 25 August 2022, Manzoki signed for Dalian Pro before moving to UAE Pro League club Hatta.

 In June 2024, Manzoki signed with Indian Super League side Mohammedan Sporting.

 On 11 September 2025, Manzoki joined Hong Kong Premier League club Eastern District.